 How often PhD students see you in a timetabled group meeting: At least once a week

-How the second supervisor supports the PhD project: Meeting with both supervisors at least once a month.
+How the second supervisor supports the PhD project: Meeting between both supervisors every 2-3 months, student to spend some time during PhD with second supervisors' research group.

 Notice needed for feedback on work (based on a 5000 word report): < 1 week